R-adaptive multisymplectic and variational integrators: Control-theoretic approach to -adaptation

 \section{Control-theoretic approach to $r$-adaptation}

 At first glance, it appears that the simplest and most straightforward way to construct an $r$-adaptive variational integrator would be to discretize the physical system in a similar manner to the general approach to variational integration, i.e. discretize the underlying variational principle, and then derive the mesh equations and couple them to the physical equations in a way typical of the existing $r$-adaptive algorithms.
 We explore this idea in this section and show that it indeed leads to space adaptive integrators that are variational in nature.
 However, we also show that those integrators do not exhibit the behavior expected of geometric integrators, such as good energy conservation.
+We will refer to this strategy as \emph{control-theoretic}, since in this description the field $\varphi$ represents the physical state of the system, while $X$ can be interpreted as a control variable and the mesh equations as feedback (see, e.g., \cite{Nijmeijer}).